xulihang/BasicCAT-website/_posts/2026-04-11-real-time-screen-translator.md

 Recently, I want to play the raw Japanese GBA game *Ace Attorney*.
 I like the feeling of the original Japanese version and want to improve my Japanese skill.
 My Japanese level is limited so I still need a screen translator to help me.

 [ImageTrans](/imagetrans/) is such a program.
-It integrates with various OCR and translation engines and can work as a real-time screen translator to play visual novel, games and read manga.
+It integrates with various OCR and translation engines and can work as a real-time screen translator to play games like visual novel and read manga.

 Here is its workflow: